JustusAdam/bt/README.md

 This repository contains the LaTeX sources for what will become my bachelor thesis.

+You can download the sources and build it, but if you only wish to look at the paper itself you can simply refer to the prebuilt versions in `built/<version>`.

 ## Building

 Because I like Haskell and I've always wanted to try the build system `shake` building this requires the following programs be installed: